hantsy/spring-reactive-sample/README.md

 ```
 You can import the generated codes into your IDEs for further development.

-Open *pom.xml* in your editor, add some modifications:
+Open *pom.xml* in your IDE editor, add some modifications:

 1. Add `spring-boot-starter-parent` as parent POM to manage the versions of all required dependencies for this project.
-2. Add `spring-webflux`, `jackson-databind`, `reactor-core` as dependencies for Spring Web Reactive support
+2. Add `spring-webflux`, `jackson-databind`, `reactor-core` as dependencies to get Spring Web Reactive support
 3. Add `logback` as logging framework, `jcl-over-slf4j` is a bridge for Spring jcl and slf4j.
-4. Use Lombok to erase the tedious getters, setters, etc for a simple POJO class, check the [Lombok project](http://projectlombok.org) to get more information if you have Lombok trouble in your IDEs.
+4. Add Lombok to erase the tedious getters, setters, etc for a simple POJO class, check the [Lombok project](http://projectlombok.org) to get more information about Lombok, follow the official installation guide to get Lombok support in your IDE.
-5. You have to add spring milestone repositories in `repositories` and `pluginRepositories`, because at the moment, they are still in active development, and not availble in the official Maven public repository.
+5. You have to add spring milestone repositories in `repositories` and `pluginRepositories`, because at the moment, they are still in active development, and not available in the official Maven public repository.

 The final pom.xml looks like: